SirMaximilian/Systolic-Array-Matrix-Multipler/README.md

 # Systolic-Array-Matrix-Multipler
-A Matrix Multipier implimneted on a Systolic Array
+A Matrix Multipier implemented on a Systolic Array

 Still work in progress